 Frequently asked questions about food hygiene training

-As one of the leading providers of online food hygiene training, we often get asked questions about food hygiene and food safety law.
-We’ve put together some of the most commonly asked food hygiene training questions to help you find the information you need.
+Virtual College is one of the leading providers of online food hygiene training, which means we're often asked about food hygiene and food safety law.
+Here are the answers to some of our most frequently asked food hygiene training questions.

 Food law questions